Military Move – Tips to Prepare for Your PCS

 Before you go there, make a list of things you want to know.
 If you find some of the information confusing, ask for additional explanation.
 Knowing all the facts will make your relocation easier and it will lower anxiety about moving that you may feel when you get your orders.

-Every stress-free relocation is based on a good plan.
-Before you start putting your items in boxes, make sure that you create a relocation plan.
-Write down all the things you need to do before the big day.
-Don’t forget to include your spouse in this process.
-Having somebody to share it with makes the planning easier.
+Every stress-free move is based on a good plan.
+Before you start putting your items in boxes, be sure that you create a relocation plan.
+Write down all the things you need to do before the PCS.
+Don’t forget to include your spouse and other family members in this process.
+Having somebody to share it with makes the planning and your life easier.

-Having a list of tasks will make it easier for you not to forget certain things.
-Whenever you are done with a specific assignment, check it off.
+Having a list of tasks will facilitate for you not to forget certain things.
+Whenever you are done with a specific job, check it off.
 This type of progress tracking is good for your motivation.

 Declutter and Pack All the Essentials